SUPPLEMENTS SAFE FOR DOGS

 - The enzymes they have are different in nature than humans.
 They produce protease for animal protein digestion and very little amylase for plant digestion (grains/starch).

 - Their relatively short digestive tract is designed to easily digest meat protein and fat.
 The short digestive tract makes it difficult for them to process plant foods as they don’t have the capability to ferment and absorb plant nutrients like an herbivore or omnivore animal.
 Because of this, feeding a diet high in grains/plant material can and does create health issues.

 There is no “best” food for all dogs.
 What works well for one dog may not be supportive for another, especially for dogs with some health issues which may require some adjustments.
-However, I have found that for the majority of dogs, a complete grain free raw diet helps to best support our dogs.
+However, I have found that for the majority of dogs, a nutritionally complete, grain free, low carbohydrate diet helps to best support our dogs.